What is Enhanced Container Isolation?

 • Console access to the Docker Desktop VM is forbidden for all users.

 These features and restrictions ensure that containers are better secured at runtime, with minimal impact to developer experience and productivity.
+Developers can continue to use Docker Desktop as usual, but the containers they launch are more strongly isolated.

 For more information on how Enhanced Container Isolation work, see How does it work.